Uditanshu0110/Kafka_Zookeeper_Docker_Project/README.md

 This project aims at setting up the Kafka and Zookeeper Setup by setting up the entire infrastructure using docker-compose file.

-# Introduction
+# Project Environment:
 This project is developed using Docker using Red Hat Enterprise Linux 8.

+# Introduction:
 Kafka is an opensource project and it is used for real-time streams of data.
 In a typical messaging system, data integration is difficult because there are many source systems and destination system therefore it is difficult to develop a data pipeline to move data.
 Kafka has established itself as a very popular tool for building a real data pipeline.
 Kafa is a highly scalable and fault-tolerant messaging system.
+Kafka is designed for distributed high throughput systems.
 Kafka uses zookeepers because zookeepers track the status of Kafka cluster nodes and it also keeps track of Kafka topics, partitions, etc.

 # Pre-configurations needed: